papyri/site-docs/checklist.md

 ### P.KRU
 = W.E.
 Crum, _Koptische Rechtsurkunden des achten Jahrhunderts aus Djême (Theben)_.
 Leipzig 1912.
 (Reprint in Subsidia Byzantina lucis ope iterata 18, with an introduction by A.A.
 Schiller.
 Leipzig 1973).
 Nos.
 1—123.
 A new version of no. 29, now lost, is in Archiv 44 (1998) 75—85 (S. Richter); no. 69 is now P.MorganLib.
 342. Translations of 38 of these texts are in W.C.
 Till, Erbrechtliche Untersuchungen auf Grund der koptischen Urkunden, SBWien 229.2 (1954) and in W.C.
-Till, Die koptischen Rechtsurkunden aus Theben, SBWien 244.3 (1964) 86—200.
+Till, Die koptischen Rechtsurkunden aus Theben, SBWien 244.3 (1964) 86—200. {ddb:p.kru}

 ### P.LandLeases
 = _Saite Demotic Land Leases_, ed.
 G.R.
 Hughes.
 Chicago 1952.
 (The Oriental Institute of the University of Chicago: Studies in Ancient Oriental Civilization 28).
 Nos.
 1—7; nos.
 2—7 of these texts are from the Louvre.